EjikeH/Tableau-Project/README.md

 - `dashboard-image.png` – Static image of the Tableau dashboard
 - `Global Dashboard.pdf` – Full exported PDF version of the dashboard

-> You can optionally include your `.twbx` Tableau file if you'd like others to explore or interact with your original workbook.

 ---

 ## 📚 Learnings